akhilgarg007/Web-Scraping-and-Fast-API/README.md

 - FastAPI for building the API endpoints.
 - BeautifulSoup for scraping and parsing HTML content.
 - Pipenv for managing project dependencies.
+- Docker and Docker Compose for containerization and orchestration.

 ## Features:
 - Scrapes product details (name, price, image) from [https://dentalstall.com/](https://dentalstall.com/).